nodeshift/nodejs-reference-architecture/docs/development/code-consistency.md

   - minimizing what can be potentially divisive discussions to agree on the style to be followed.
   - leveraging the experience of what has worked for other teams.
-  - increasing the likelyhood of familiarity for new team members.
+  - increasing the likelihood of familiarity for new team members.

   Examples include: